Wrestling / Adrian Neville

 in history prior to the reign of Finn Bálor

-and the Current Cruiserweight Champion
+and a two-time Cruiserweight Champion

 You can find the basics of his career on The Other Wiki.